CogitatorTech/infera/docs/README.md

 from features_table;

 -- Get multiple outputs as a JSON array.
--- This is useful models that return multiple outputs per prediction (like a non-binary classifier) select infera_predict_multi('multi_output_model', 1.0, 2.0);
+-- This is a useful models that return multiple outputs per prediction (like a non-binary classifier) select infera_predict_multi('multi_output_model', 1.0, 2.0);
 -- Output: [0.85, 0.12, 0.03]